 Installation

-[1] Installing the package requires to add these fields to your composer.json:
+[1] Installing the package requires to add these fields to your composer.json:dev-master

 to always grab latest.